amelliia/SQL-/README.md

 <img width="1495" height="770" alt="Image" src="https://github.com/user-attachments/assets/af22d02e-f630-4e37-b3a7-0917bf7e83a2" />

 #### Cohort Monthly and Culumative Revenue Insights:
-- Despite the sharp drop from month 1, revenue per month stabilizes around $0.5M–$0.6M, indicating that loyal customers continue to generate a steady revenue stream.
+- Despite the sharp drop from month 1, revenue per month stabilizes around $0.5M–$0.6M, indicating that loyal customers continue to generate a steady revenue stream
-- Most Revenue ((about 25% of total revenue)came in over came in the first month, showing the importance of the acquisition month.
+- Most Revenue (about 25% of total revenue) came in the first month, showing the importance of the acquisition month

 ### Conclusion